tschuehly/htmx-supabase-spring-boot-starter/README.md

 You can find them at Authentication -> URL Configuration.
 If you didn't mess with the ``server.port`` property you should set it to `http://localhost:8080`

-Now you can get started with integrating Authentication.
-The Supabase Postgres Database is automatically configured for you.
+Now you can get started with integrating authentication.
+The supabase PostgreSQL database is automatically configured for you.

 ## Configuring Public Authorization